 INDIANA: Ind.
-Code § 34-26-6 [click on Title 34 and scroll down].
+Code § 34-26-6.

 On behalf of an employee, an employer may seek a TRO or injunction prohibiting further violence or threats of violence if: "(1) the employee has suffered unlawful violence or a credible threat of violence from the person; and (2) the unlawful violence has been carried out at the employee's place of work or the credible threat of violence can reasonably be construed to be carried out at the employee's place of work."
 The law specifies that it does not change the duties of the employer.